xdamah/swagger-xdamah-examples/README.md

 We have these swagger extensions examples of which are shown below.

 "x-damah": true,
-"x-damah-service": "com.example.SampleService.doSomething(Person)".
+"x-damah-service": "sampleService.doSomething(Person)".

 These swagger extensions can be applied to any of the operations in the swagger json adjacent to the operationId.

 Here by "x-damah": true we are saying we want to use this concept that we have been discussing.
-Using "x-damah": true or specifying "x-damah-service" class and method is enough to enable this.
+Using "x-damah": true or specifying "x-damah-service" bean name and method is enough to enable this.

-"x-damah-service" specifies post validation which is the service class method that must be invoked.
+"x-damah-service" specifies post validation which is the service bean method that must be invoked.

 *What happens if we dont specify x-damah related attributes?*
 It will trigger regular design first code generation and use for that operation